mborne/postgis-integration/README.md

 # postgis-integration

 **!!!
-Warning : Personal and experimental project, not yet licensed and not ready for production !!!**
+Warning : Personal and experimental project, not ready for production !!!**

 > This repository contains helpers to integrate data in postgis and dataset integration scripts mainly focused on open datasets about France.